atkinchris/modular-adal-angular/README.md

 ## Installation and Usage

-First, install the package into your application.
+First, install the package from [npm](https://www.npmjs.com/package/modular-adal-angular) into your application.

 ```
 npm install --save modular-adal-angular